- What's On?

 Team Sheffield Hallam Crowned Varsity 2012 Champions

 Team Sheffield Hallam successfully retained the Varsity crown for a ninth consecutive year in 2012.
 Varsity 2012 was the 16th annual sporting tournament between Sheffield Hallam University and the University of Sheffield.
 The final match in the festival of sport took place between the football men’s 1st teams, at Hillsborough stadium, in March, and was refereed by Howard Webb MBE for the third year.
 Varsity 2012 saw almost 2000 students competing and over 17,000 spectators supporting and watching the competition.
-We believe 2013 will be awesome!
+Although we didn’t beat the University of Sheffield in 2013 we believe 2014 will be awesome!

 Hallam Union wins a Best Bar None 2012 award